tjanas94/vibefeeder/.ai/api-plan.md

 - Listens for `refreshFeedList` event from body to refresh after mutations
 - Called by filter form with `hx-trigger="input changed delay:500ms from:#search, change from:#status"`
 - Pagination links use `hx-include="#feed-filters"` to preserve filter state
-- Triggered by successful POST /feeds, POST /feeds/{id}, and DELETE /feeds/{id} operations
+- Triggered by successful POST /feeds, PATCH /feeds/{id}, and DELETE /feeds/{id} operations

 ---